arduino/docs-content/content/hardware/03.nano/boards/nano-matter/tutorials/user-manual/content.md

 ```arduino
 PWM.frequency_mode(output_pin, frequency);
 ```
-Here is an example of how to create a **10 KHz** fixed duty-cycle PWM signal:
+Here is an example of how to create a **10 kHz** fixed duty-cycle PWM signal:

 ```arduino
 const int analogOutPin = 13;  // PWM output pin to use